Dosu04/sk-ai6-ibadan/README.md

-# Ai6 Ibadan Official Website
+# AI Saturdays Ibadan Official Website
 Python and AI training platform made with Sveltekit and JSDocs